lilsliceofbread/badgl-engine/README.md

 # badgl-engine
 making a terrible graphics "engine" (barely a framework) to learn c and opengl.
-DON'T USE THIS

-WIP
+WIP (no documentation, have fun!)

+the example program should help to give some idea of the structure of the engine

 # requirements